DID YOU KNOW?

 How did Will Ferrell get involved?

 Will and Craig have been friends since their days in the Delta Tau Delta fraternity at USC.
 Will has been a long-time supporter of the charity since its earliest days.
 As his fame has grown, he's become increasingly generous with time and contributions to the cause.
 Will serves as the celebrity host to our annual Cancer for College Golf Classic.
 He also often attends Cancer for College fund raising events.
 Keep up to date with us by following us on social media such as Facebook and Instagram.

 Can I meet Will?

 You never know.
 Your best chance is to come to one of the events he hosts.
 Check the events tab to see what upcoming events we have where Will is doing his thing.
-Attendees can meet him, shake his hand, get an autograph, tell him a lame story and even take a picture.
+Attendees might have the chance to meet him, shake his hand, get an autograph, tell him a lame story and even take a picture.
 Sign up to attend our events and it is very likely you will cross paths with him.